opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param headerSize: Header size of the approximated curve.
 Normally, ``sizeof(CvContour)`` is used.

-    :param storage: Memory storage where the approximated curve will be stored.
+    :param storage: Memory storage where the approximated curve is stored.

-    :param method: The contour approximation algorithm.
+    :param method: Contour approximation algorithm.
 Only ``CV_POLY_APPROX_DP`` is supported.

-    :param recursive: The recursion flag.
-If it is non-zero and ``curve`` is ``CvSeq*``, the function ``cvApproxPoly`` will approximate all the contours accessible from ``curve`` by ``h_next`` and ``v_next`` links.
+    :param recursive: Recursion flag.
+If it is non-zero and ``curve`` is ``CvSeq*``, the function ``cvApproxPoly`` approximates all the contours accessible from ``curve`` by ``h_next`` and ``v_next`` links.

-The functions ``approxPolyDP`` approximate a curve or a polygon with another curve/polygon with less vertices, so that the distance between them is less or equal to the specified precision.
+The functions ``approxPolyDP`` approximate a curve or a polygon with another curve/polygon with less vertices so that the distance between them is less or equal to the specified precision.
 It uses the Douglas-Peucker algorithm http://en.wikipedia.org/wiki/Ramer-Douglas-Peucker_algorithm

-See http://code.ros.org/svn/opencv/trunk/opencv/samples/cpp/contours.cpp on how to use the function.
+See http://code.ros.org/svn/opencv/trunk/opencv/samples/cpp/contours.cpp for the function usage model.

 ApproxChains